Learning Objectives Self-Check

 - (Optional) "5 years After BP Oil Spill, Effects Linger And Recovery Is Slow."
 Debbie Elliott, NPR.

 Oil is an extremely useful resource, and it is a very important aspect of the modern economy, and by extension, society.
 Considering that current projections assert that we only have about 50 years of supplies left, we should probably try to maintain our resources for as long as possible, and avoid an abrupt collapse.
 But we also should be conscious of the sustainability impacts of its extraction and use.
+Climate emissions are all but unavoidable when it comes to oil use, and there are many other sustainability impacts to consider as well.
+It is becoming increasingly likely that much of our automobile-based demand for oil will diminish, but recall that we only have about 10 - 15 yeaars to significantly reduce our global carbon dioxide emissions.
+If we do not significantly reduce oil use soon we are unlikely to hit that target.

 Check Your Understanding